-We offer medical students a range of resources to help you stay on top of your studies.
-From time management to career planning, our webinars and revision courses are available to BMA members.
+We offer a range of resources to help you stay on top of your studies.
+From time management to career planning, our webinars and revision courses are available to all BMA members.

-Stay on top of healthcare topics by reading your free copy of the BMJ Student if you’re a member and use the BMA library as an extra study space with hundreds of e-books and e-journals at your fingertips.
+Stay on top of healthcare topics by reading your free copy of the Student BMJ or use the BMA library as an extra study space with hundreds of e-books and e-journals at your fingertips.

 Choosing a medical specialty

-It takes 15 minutes to answer a few questions to get a report sent to you directly offering the top ten medical specialists best suited to you.
+It takes 15 minutes to answer a few questions to get a report sent to you directly.

 Top tips for surviving medical school

-Read the BMA blogs to get an insight into what life as a medical student is like.
+Read the BMA blogs to get an insight into what life is like as a medical student.

 Have you thought about having a mentor?

-Having someone to talk to about your early career who has been in the same situation as you, could help you to feel confident about taking the first steps into your medical career.
+Having someone to talk to about your early career who has been in the same situation as you, could give you the confidence you need to take those first steps in your career.

 While your medical school should provide support and advice, there are plenty of mentoring schemes to get involved with if you think that could work for you.